Jaffer-sadiq/GitHub-Actions/Labfiles/create-environment.md

    ![](../media/env1.png)

-1. Follow the below steps and create the enviornment.
+1. Follow the below steps and create the environment.

 **Required Reviewers**
-   - Provide name as **action environment** and click on **configure environment**.
+   - Provide name as **action-environment** and click on **configure environment**.

    - In the Deployment protection rules section, check **Required reviewers** option, search the GitHub username and add the user.
 You can find the username in the GitHub homepage.